 7 PM -10 PM: Last dinner in the city that never sleeps

-Moscow is the city that opens from a new sight each time you visit it, so we hope you won’t wait for too long and after your first trip to Moscow plan the next one!
+There are plenty of things to do in Moscow Russia.
+Moscow is the city that opens from a new sight each time you visit it, so we hope you won’t wait for too long and after your first Moscow trip plan the next one!
 And remember that you can always contact the Moscow Urban Adventures team for having the BEST.DAY.EVER!